Shabbos Chol Hamoed:

 Hodu before Mincha of Erev Shabbos: Hodu is omitted prior to Mincha Erev Shabbos which is also Yom Tov or Chol Hamoed.
 Patach Eliyahu is recited even when Hodu is omitted such as Erev Shabbos Chol Hamoed.

 Kabalas Shabbos: On Shabbos Chol Hamoed one begins the Maariv prayer from Mizmor Ledavid [psalm 29], [omitting all the Psalms from Lechu Neranina until Mizmor Ledavid].
-[One recites the entire dialect from Mizmor Ledavid and onwards, including Ana Bekoach; all the stanzas of Lecha Dodi; Mizmor Shir, Kegavna.
+[One recites the entire Nusach from Mizmor Ledavid and onwards, including Ana Bekoach; all the stanzas of Lecha Dodi; Mizmor Shir, Kegavna.
 In Lecha Dodi, the wording of Besimcha instead of Berina is recited.

 Kiddush: On Shabbos Chol Hamoed the following passages prior to Kiddush are read in an undertone: shalom aleichim, eishes chayil, mizmor ledavid Hashem ro’i, da hi se’udasa.
+The blessing of Leishev Basukkah is said by Kiddush of both night and day, as explained in Chapter 3 Halacha 11B, see there.

 Kerias Hatorah: Two Sifrei Torah are removed from the Ark.
 In the first Sefer Torah one reads the Parsha of “Rei Ata Omer Eilay.”
 In the second Sefer Torah one reads the Maftir from Pinchas, discussing that days sacrifice.